STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    * * Property
      * Description
    * * ``hpx.parcel.mpi.enable``
-     * Enables the use of the MPI parcelport. |HPX| tries to detect if the application was started within a parallel MPI environment.
+     * Enables the use of the MPI parcelport. |hpx| tries to detect if the application was started within a parallel MPI environment.
 If the detection was successful, the MPI parcelport is enabled by default.
 To explicitly disable the MPI parcelport, set to 0.
 Note that the initial